Lua API

 Parameters:

-: (string) Either of the followingThe full name, including the package part, of the class.
+name: (string) Either of the followingThe full name, including the package part, of the class.

 Any string, appended with possibly multiple